Table of Contents

 LookupField.KeyFields := 'Customer';

-Being a regular lookup field, this approach also works with componentes like TDBLookupComboBox and TDBGrid.
-It would display a combo with a list of customer names, and will allow you to change the customer of TInvoice object by choosing the item in combo (the field "Customer" in Invoices dataset will be updated with the value of field "Self" in Customers dataset).
+Being a regular lookup field, this approach also works with components like TDBLookupComboBox and TDBGrid.
+It would display a combo with a list of customer names, and will allow you to change the customer of the TInvoice object by choosing the item in the combo.

 Filtering

-TAureliusDataset supports filtering of records by using regular TDataset.Filtered property and TDataset.OnFilterRecord event.
+TAureliusDataset supports filtering of records by using the regular TDataset.Filtered property and TDataset.OnFilterRecord event.
 It works just as any TDataset descendant.
-Note that when filtering records, you can use regular Dataset.FieldByName approach, or you can use Current<T> property and access the object properties directly.
+When filtering records, you can use the regular Dataset.FieldByName approach, or use Current to access the object properties directly:

 procedure TForm1.DatasetFilterRecord(Dataset: TDataset; var Accept: boolean);